Bookmark and Share

 How does a member use the Consortium?

 Our work is guided by your needs.
-Just send us an email or call us to let us know what you need assistance with – there is no formal process when contacting Consortium staff.
+Send us an email or call us to let us know what you need assistance with – there is no formal process when contacting Consortium staff.

-When reviewing the program's Menu of Services, remember that it is simply a list of the most commonly used services developed over time, based on recurring needs of members.
+When reviewing the program's Menu of Services, remember that it is simply a list of the most commonly used services that reflect recurring needs of members.
 Think about your organization’s specific needs.
 Even if your need does not relate closely to facilities, we are here to help you meet the challenges you have been tasked to resolve.

 If I become a Consortium member, should I expect calls in the future trying to sell me products or any other services?

 Not at all.
 The Consortium is a not-for-profit organization, meaning that our goal is to sustain the organization while bringing as much value as possible to your operations.
 We are not affiliated with any particular product, and can act as a third-party ombudsman when supporting your organization.
-If we identify opportunities that we think might fit your needs or situation, we may present them to you as options.
-We also may check in with you now and again if we have not heard from you in a while, but we will never try to push products or services on you.
+If we identify opportunities that we think might fit your needs or situation, we may present them to you.
+We also may check in with you if we have not heard from you in a while, but we will never try to push products or services on you.

 Where are you located?